nixpig/corkscrew/README.md

 # 🌀 corkscrew

-Declaratively build and execute http requests.
+A simple tool for executing HTTP requests configured in YAML.
+Written in Rust, btw.

-> This is my first ever project in Rust.
+> 🦀 This is my first ever project in Rust.
 No doubt, doing some things poorly.
 Happy to receive constructive suggestions in [issues](https://github.com/nixpig/corkscrew/issues).

 ## Examples